-The marketing to sales pipeline is one of the most powerful tools available to any organization when it comes to capturing sales revenue and closing the ever-important deals.
+The marketing to sales pipeline is one of the most powerful tools available to any organization to capture sales revenue and close the ever-important deals.

 Content marketing has been the latest iteration of innovation within this framework, providing unparalleled engagement with a wide range of prospective clients and doing much to foster a relationship between them and your brand.

 The next stage of development for this exciting discipline, interactive content, has exploded onto the marketing scene in recent years and has further refined the already powerful formulae offered by the alignment between sales and marketing.

-Getting ahead on the newest trends is itself a vital part of any marketing strategy; the last thing you want is to be left in the dust by your competitors as they seize the initiative on these new techniques.
+Getting ahead on the newest trends is a vital part of any marketing strategy; the last thing you want is to be left in the dust by your competitors as they seize the initiative on these new techniques.

 Below are some of the key strategies you can employ to make the most of your content marketing initiatives and capitalize on the potential of interactive content to help supercharge your sales team.
 Examples of sales content can come in the form of: